volcano-sh/volcano/docs/design/job-api.md

 type VolumeSpec struct {
 	MountPath string `json:"mountPath" protobuf:"bytes,1,opt,name=mountPath"`

+	// defined the PVC name
+	// + optional
+	VolumeClaimName string `json:"volumeClaimName,omitempty" protobuf:"bytes,2,opt,name=volumeClaimName"`

 	// VolumeClaim defines the PVC used by the VolumeSpec.
 	// + optional
-	VolumeClaim *PersistentVolumeClaim `json:"claim,omitempty" protobuf:"bytes,2,opt,name=claim"`
+	VolumeClaim *PersistentVolumeClaim `json:"claim,omitempty" protobuf:"bytes,3,opt,name=claim"`
 }

 type JobSpec struct{
     ...

-    // The volume mount for input of Job
+    // The volumes mount on Job
     // +optional
-    Input *VolumeSpec `json:"input,omitempty" protobuf:"bytes,3,opt,name=input"`

-    // The volume mount for output of Job
-    // +optional
-    Output *VolumeSpec `json:"output,omitempty" protobuf:"bytes,4,opt,name=output"`
+    Volumes []VolumeSpec `json:"volumes,omitempty" protobuf:"bytes,1,opt,name=volumes"`
 }
 ```

-The `Input`&`Output` of Job can be `nil` which means user will manage data themselves.
-If `*put.volumeClaim` is `nil`,
-`emptyDir` volume will be used for each Task/Pod.
+The `Volumes` of Job can be `nil` which means user will manage data themselves.
+If `*VolumeSpec.volumeClaim` is `nil` and `*VolumeSpec.volumeClaimName` is `nil` or not exist in PersistentVolumeClaim，`emptyDir` volume will be used for each Task/Pod.

 ### Conditions and Phases